alexdesousa/alexdesousa.github.io/_posts/2020-02-12-skogsra-simplifying-your-elixir-configuration.md

 - Documented: Every function has `@doc` attribute.
 - Easy to find: We just need to to look for calls to functions defined in this module.

-However we still have essentially the same code we had before:
+However, we still have essentially the same code we had before, which is:

 - Hard to read.
 - Not declarative.